prabhatsharma/kubernetes-the-hard-way-aws/docs/01-prerequisites.md

 ```

-## Running Commands in Parallel with tmux
+## Running Commands in Parallel

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-Labs in this tutorial may require running the same commands across multiple compute instances, in those cases consider using tmux and splitting a window into multiple panes with synchronize-panes enabled to speed up the provisioning process.
+Some code editors such as [tmux](https://github.com/tmux/tmux/wiki) or [iTerm2](https://iterm2.com/) can be used to run commands on multiple compute instances at the same time.
+Labs in this tutorial may require running the same commands across multiple compute instances, in those cases consider splitting a window into multiple panes to speed up the provisioning process.

-> The use of tmux is optional and not required to complete this tutorial.
+> The use of tmux or iTerm2 is optional and not required to complete this tutorial.

+### Using tmux

+tmux can synchronize panes by enabling synchronize-panes.

 ![tmux screenshot](images/tmux-screenshot.png)

 > Enable synchronize-panes by pressing `ctrl+b` followed by `shift+:`.
 Next type `set synchronize-panes on` at the prompt.
 To disable synchronization: `set synchronize-panes off`.

+### Using iTerm2

+iTerm2 can synchronize panes by pressing `cmd` + `shift` + `i`.

 Next: [Installing the Client Tools](02-client-tools.md)